-Goal 5: 5.0 Understanding Open Source Community Engagement
+Goal 5: 5.0 Understanding Open Source Community Engagements

-- 5.1 If an organization permits contributions to Open Source projects then - a written policy exists that governs contributions to Open Source projects; - the policy must be internally communicated; and - a process exists that implements the policy
+- 5.1 If an organization permits contributions to Open Source projects then - a written policy exists that governs contributions to Open Source projects; - the policy must be internally communicated; and - a process exists that implements the policy own separate policy.

-Verification Material(s): If an organization permits contributions to Open Source projects then the following should exist: □ 5.1.1 a documented Open Source contribution policy; □ 5.2.1 a documented procedure that governs Open Source contributions. ☐ A documented procedure that makes all Software Staff aware of the existence of the Open Source contribution policy (e.g., via training, internal wiki, or other practical communication method).
-Rationale: If an organization permits Open Source contributions we want to ensure the organization has given reasonable consideration to developing and implementing a contribution policy.
-The Open Source contribution policy can be made a part of the overall Open Source policy or be its own separate policy.
+- a process exists that implements the policy Verification Material(s): If an organization permits contributions to Open Source projects then the following must exist: □ 5.1.1 a documented Open Source contribution policy; □ 5.2.1 a documented procedure that governs Open Source contributions. ☐ A documented procedure that makes all Software Staff aware of the existence of the Open Source contribution policy (e.g., via training, internal wiki, or other practical communication method).
+Rationale: When an organization permits Open Source contributions we want to ensure the organization has given reasonable consideration to developing and implementing a contribution policy.
+The Open Source contribution policy can be made a part of the overall Open Source policy or be its